 Thinkific is about being productive.
-They want you to be successful with your online course, and as a result, they offer tried-and-true course templates.
+They want you to build a successful online course, and as a result, they offer tried-and-true course templates for course creation.

 In fact, the templates work for your entire website, which helps to expedite the process and make it faster to get your courses online, and hit the ground running.